-Figure 5.
-Comparison of reported isotope lapse rates across major watersheds in the Himalaya and average snow water equivalent (SWE) in the pre-monsoon (March, April, May) season from 1987 to 2009.
-Isotope lapse rates are referenced accordingly with additional information in Table 2.
+Figure 7.
+Comparison of reported δ18O and δD isotope lapse rates across major watersheds in the Himalaya and average snow water equivalent (SWE) in the pre-monsoon (March, April, May) season from 1987 to 2009. δD lapse rates are indicated with an asterisk. δ18O and δD isotope lapse rates are referenced accordingly with additional information in Table 2.
 SWE averages are derived from passive microwave data from the special sensor microwave imager as reported in Smith & Bookhagen, (2018) and courtesy of T. Smith.

 5.2 Deuterium excess as a tracer for seasonal moisture source transitions

-Deuterium excess emerges as a useful tool to investigate the variation in water stable isotope values driven by precipitation patterns and seasonal moisture source transitions.
-The d-excess lapse rate (Fig. 2) may reflect two distinct processes: (1) increased evaporation and moisture recycling in lower elevations and (2) post-depositional processes, such as sublimation, in the higher elevation regions (Smith and Bookhagen, 2018).
+Deuterium excess emerges as a useful tool to investigate the variation in δ18O and δD values driven by precipitation patterns and seasonal moisture source transitions.
+Altitude controls on d-excess (Fig. 4) may reflect two distinct processes: (1) increased evaporation and moisture recycling in lower elevations and (2) post-depositional processes, such as sublimation, in the higher elevation regions (Smith and Bookhagen, 2018).
 Average d-excess values for WWD-sourced water are relatively high (>15 0/00) whereas ISM-sourced water averages are lower (~8-12 0/00) (Gat & Carmi, 1970; Hren et al., 2009).
-The pre-monsoon samples in the Barun Khola that drain snowmelt-dominated basins (mean catchment elevations between 4000-5000 m) align with average WWD d-excess values whereas the post-monsoon samples more closely resemble the ISM, indicating a distinct transition and mixing of moisture sources across seasons (Jeelani et al., 2013).
+The pre-monsoon samples in the Barun Khola that drain snowmelt-dominated basins (mean catchment elevations between 4000-5000 m) align with average WWD d-excess values whereas the post-monsoon samples more closely resemble the ISM (Fig. 4), indicating a distinct transition and mixing of moisture sources across seasons (Jeelani et al., 2013).
 Furthermore, the melting and refreezing of snow accentuates the elevated d-excess values found in drainage basins dominated by snowmelt as compared to basins dominated by glacial melt (Cooper, 1998; Taylor et al., 2002).
-As expected, the majority of d-excess values from samples collected in the Sabha Khola in both the pre- and post-monsoon seasons fall within the average range of ISM d-excess values with the exception of stream samples collected from the headwaters of the Sabha Khola, which have snowpack from WWD precipitation and exhibit elevated d-excess values compared to the rest of the basin.
+As expected, the majority of d-excess values from samples collected in the Sabha Khola in both the pre- and post-monsoon seasons fall within the average range of ISM d-excess values with the exception of river samples collected from the headwaters of the Sabha Khola, which have snowpack from WWD precipitation and exhibit elevated d-excess values compared to the rest of the basin.